Coronation of George IV: Banquet

 The coronation feast or banquet was first recorded at the coronation of Richard I in 1194, but that of 1821 was to be the last.
 The King returned to the hall in procession at about 3:30 pm.
 The spectacle was somewhat marred by the Barons of the Cinque Ports, who exercised their traditional right to carry a canopy over the King, supported on four staves.
-The King, perhaps wanting to be seen by the crowds looking down from windows and roof tops, decided to walk in front of the canopy; however, this caused the elderly barons to try to walk faster, but the swaying of the canopy alarmed the King who quickened his pace in turn, eventually resulting in "a somewhat unseemly jog trot" according to a press report.
+The King, perhaps wanting to be seen by the crowds looking down from windows and rooftops, decided to walk in front of the canopy; however, this caused the elderly barons to try to walk faster, but the swaying of the canopy alarmed the King who quickened his pace in turn, eventually resulting in "a somewhat unseemly jog trot" according to a press report.
 The King retired to a withdrawing room to rest until 6 pm when the feast commenced.
 The hall was lit by 2,000 candles in 26 vast chandeliers, but due to the heat of the day, the peers and peeresses below were continually being hit by large globules of melted wax.

 The 23 temporary kitchens which had been built adjacent to the hall produced 160 tureens of soup and a similar number of hot fish and roast dishes, along with 3,271 cold dishes.
 The Deputy Earl Marshal, together with the Lord High Steward and Lord High Constable, supervised the proceedings on horseback, riding along the centre of the hall.
 An unfortunate incident occurred when the Lord High Steward, Henry Paget, 1st Marquess of Anglesey, was required to dismount and uncover the first dish on the royal table; he had lost his leg at the Battle of Waterloo and because he was wearing a prosthetic leg designed for riding, was unable to dismount without considerable difficulty and the assistance of several pages, which caused much amusement amongst the unsympathetic guests.